EduardoBetancourt/EduardoBetancourt/README.md

 ### Hi there 👋 I'm Eduardo Betancourt and welcome to my github page!

-❤️ I love working on projects that are purpose driven and have a social cause.
-That's why I co-founded [imvisible](http://www.im-visible.com/), a platform to visualize daily sexual harassment.
+I love working on projects that are purpose driven and have a social cause. ❤️  That's why I co-founded [imvisible](http://www.im-visible.com/), a platform to visualize daily sexual harassment ✋.

-As a final project of my Data Science bootcamp I developed **splocked** 🚫 which allows you to read reviews of your favorite movies and shows without spoilers.
+As well, as a final project of my Data Science bootcamp I developed 🚫 **splocked**, a spoiler Detector using NLP that allows you to read 📝 reviews of your favorite movies and shows without spoilers 😅.

-Currently, I'm a bioengineering student at Tec de Monterrey who is passionate about track and field, the environment and business and will continue to code throughout my carreer.
+Currently, I'm a 🦠 bioengineering student at Tec de Monterrey 🐑 in Mexico who is passionate about track and field 🏃‍♂️, the environment 🌎 and business 🤝.

 - 🔭 I’m currently working on co2go